umbraco/UmbracoCMSDocs/Articles/Packages/Extending/package-types.md

 ## NuGet Packages

-A NuGet package is a standard way of delivering Compiled Code and configuration to a .NET project.
-NuGet packages contain dlls, and files required for the solution.
+A NuGet package is a standard way of delivering compiled code and configuration to a .NET project.
+NuGet packages contain dlls and other files required for the solution.
 For more information on NuGet packages see Microsoft's [An introduction to NuGet](https://docs.microsoft.com/en-us/nuget/what-is-nuget) documentation.

 NuGet packages can be installed using NuGet.exe via the command line or through the [Package Manager Console](https://docs.microsoft.com/en-us/nuget/consume-packages/install-use-packages-powershell) within Visual Studio using a command similar to the one below: